A New Take on Collard Greens

 1 Spanish yellow onion, diced

-1 cup Benton's bacon or high quality smoked bacon, diced
+1 cup Benton's bacon or other high-quality smoked bacon, diced

 1 ham hock